 In the past decade, retail has evolved rapidly, opening numerous new opportunities for brands and retailers.
 Technology has further pushed the boundaries of retail and has given way to e-commerce adoption – further accelerated by COVID-19 in the past few months.
 With technology at their fingertips, today’s shoppers are informed and are constantly comparing prices online before buying a product.
 In fact, a recent Intelligence Node survey found out that 92% of online shoppers compare prices at least some time or the other to get the best deals.

 With price playing such an important role in decision making, competitive and dynamic pricing are key in gaining competitive advantage.
 But, in this race to win the consumers by offering the lowest prices, retailers often breach the Minimum Advertised Price (MAP) policies, laid down by brands.
 It can serve as a disadvantage when the retailers sell their products at prices lower than those fixed by brands.
 It can also damage brand reputation and affect business for the brand.
-To keep control over excessive price variations, protect brands from corrosive prices, and ensure equal opportunities to all players in a retail landscape, the MAP pricing policies came into existence.
+To keep control over excessive price variations, protect brands from corrosive prices, and ensure equal opportunities to all players in a retail landscape, the MAP pricing policy came into existence.

 What is Minimum Advertised Price (MAP)?